Across the Pacific: Effect of internment

 TCM reports that Mary Astor later recalled that the constantly expanding internment of Japanese Americans ordered by President Franklin D. Roosevelt on March 3, 1942, deprived Japanese actors of their jobs on the film.
 The file on Across the Pacific in the USC Cinema-Television Library shows that ethnically Chinese actors were cast as the Japanese characters from the beginning.
 Aside from technical advisor Dan Fujiwara and “a few bit players”, there were no ethnically Japanese participants in Across the Pacific.

 Reception

 Variety commented, “Although the picture does not quite hit the edge-of-seat tension engendered by Maltese Falcon, it's a breezy and fast-paced melodrama.
 Huston directs deftly from thrill-packed script by Macauley.”

 On Sept.
-5, 1942, Bosley Crowther of The New York Times had high praise for “young Mr. Huston... he has made a spy picture this time which tingles with fearful uncertainties and glints with the sheen of blue steel... (taking) his audience right into the picture by artful camera work dependent on close-ups...
+5, 1942, Bosley Crowther of The New York Times praised Huston's direction, writing “he has made a spy picture this time which tingles with fearful uncertainties and glints with the sheen of blue steel... (taking) his audience right into the picture by artful camera work dependent on close-ups...
 He never lets you know for certain just which way a character is going to jump...With these deceptive characters, with excellent dialogue and realistic mise en scéne, Mr. Huston has given the Warners a delightfully fear-jerking picture.
 It's like having a knife at your ribs for an hour and a half.”